PacificBiosciences/aardvark/docs/compare.md

 1	chr1:783125-783225	BASEPAIR	4	4	0	4	0	1.0	1.0	1.0
 ...
 ```

+# Complex inputs
+## Stratifications
+Sometimes it is useful to stratify the results into known regions for further analysis.
+Aardvark accepts the stratification format [supported by Hap.py](https://github.com/Illumina/hap.py/blob/master/doc/happy.md#stratification-via-bed-regions) and distributed by [Genome in a Bottle](https://github.com/genome-in-a-bottle/genome-stratifications).
+In short, the `--stratifications` parameter accepts the "root" TSV from the stratification, where each row contains a label and corresponding BED file.
+This file-of-files may contain paths relative to the root TSV, and those BED files may be gzip-compressed.
+A short example is in our [test files](../test_data/example_stratification/strat.tsv), and a real example is available through [GIAB](https://github.com/genome-in-a-bottle/genome-stratifications/blob/master/GRCh38/v3.1-GRCh38-all-stratifications.tsv).

+Aardvark takes a haplotype-centric approach to all analysis, including stratification.
+This means Aardvark compares the entire region against the stratifications when determining labels.
+Most variants in a typical benchmark are isolated, so for those variants Aardvark will just check if the reference bases are fully-contained within the stratification regions.
+If two or more variants are located in the same Aardvark region, it instead checks if the bases from the start of the first variant through the end of the last variant are fully-contained.
+As a result, stratification regions that are small and co-located with increased variation may be under-reported in the stratifications.

 # Frequently asked questions
 ## Which comparison mode is most like existing benchmark tools?